Served: 24 years

 He then went to Detective Hueftlein, who was unable to talk.
 He ‘mouthed’ to Detective Guethlein to call a wagon.

 As Holt fled the building, officers were quickly in pursuit during which Holt was able to reload only two cartridges in his revolver.
 Patrolman Albert Weiss caught up to him at 6th and Vine Street.
 Holt pushed his revolver against his body and pulled the trigger, but the hammer fell on an empty chamber.
 Mounted Lieutenant Charles Wolsifer galloped up and leapt from his mount lunging for the revolver.
 Lieutenant Wolsifer and responding officers overcame Holt’s resistance and arrested him.

 Detective Hueftlein, transported by Patrol 3, arrived at 2:34 p.m. and died one minute later at 2:35 p.m.

 Detective Hueftlein left a wife of 12 years, Emily Hueftlein (43), and a son, Joseph Hueftlein (25).
 He was buried on April 18, 1922, at 3:30 p.m. in Spring Grove Cemetery.

 Holt was also taken to the hospital for injuries received during his scuffle with officers.
 On the way, when asked why he had shot the detectives, he replied that he thought they were the “box car dicks” who had shot him several weeks before in the leg (possibly Detectives Bell and Schaefer, though their suspect was never identified).

 Detective Guethlein’s arm would never recover sufficiently to return to work as a law enforcement officer.
 He retired with the disability on January 1, 1923 and became a broker.
 He died of a heart attack in 1949.

 If you know of any information, artifacts, archives, or images regarding the officers or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was revised April 12, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised April 15, 2022 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with a newspaper photo provided by Killian Kelly, ODMP.org Research Assistant.
+All rights are reserved to them and the Greater Cincinnati Police Museum.